aspuru-guzik-group/MERMES/README.md

 ```shell
 python main.py -u https://www.nature.com/articles/s41557-023-01424-6 -m openai
 ```
 The command above will extract the text from the given URL using the OpenAI model.
-You can replace the URL with any other URL from RSC and Nature journals.
+You can replace the URL with any other URLs from RSC and Nature Portfolio journals.
 The URL should contain the HTML content of the article.

 Available models are `openai`, `google` and `anthropic`.
 The default model is `openai`.

 ## Modify the prompts

-The prompts are mainly in the `electro_extract/extract/prompt.py`.
+The default prompts can be found in `electro_extract/extract/prompt.py`.
 You can modify them and try out different prompts!